Skip to main content

 Branches

-The project uses multiple branches:
+This project utilises multiple branches:

 • master, not actively used

-• xpack-development, with the current development version
+• xpack-development, containing the current development version

-• website, with the current content of the website; pushes to this branch automatically trigger publishes the main website
+• website, containing the current website content; pushes to this branch automatically trigger publication of the main website

-When new releases are published, the xpack-development branch is merged into xpack.
+When new releases are published, the xpack-development branch is rebased onto xpack.

-To clone the stable branch (xpack), run the following commands in a terminal (on Windows use the Git Bash console):
+To clone the stable branch (xpack), execute the following commands in a terminal (on Windows use the Git Bash console):

 rm -rf ~/Work/micro-os-plus/utils-lists-xpack.git && \